IQ-Bible/IQ-Bible-API-Documentation/README.md

 A number from `1` to `66` representing the primary 66 books commonly used in Protestant Bibles.

 **Example:**
 `1` → Genesis
 `43` → John

-> **Note:** The `bookId` parameter can also reference extrabiblical texts included in the API, such as 1 Enoch, 2 Esdras, the Testaments of the Twelve Patriarchs, and others.
-These are assigned IDs beyond the standard 66 books and provide access to additional ancient writings.

-For a complete list of extrabiblical books available, use the `GetBooksExtraBiblical` endpoint.

 ---